 Working independently involves taking responsibility for all aspects of your business, from recruiting students to creating instructional materials and collecting payments.

-We’ll look at three key components of online teaching and the finest tools for each of them.
+We’ll look at three key components of online teaching and the finest tools for each.
 These are the following:

 Online English teaching software and tools